How architects rebuilt post-war Japan

 Sarah Ichioka, a Japanese-American urbanist currently based in Singapore and former director of the Architecture Foundation in London, explains how earthquakes and tsunamis forge a unique context: "This unstable environment has created a culture that accepts cycles of destruction and renewal as a natural part of life."

-Man-made disasters such as nuclear attacks and the Fukashima disaster have had an effect too.
+Man-made disasters such as nuclear attacks and the Fukushima disaster have had an effect too.
 "Detachment from the illusion of physical permanence seems a very sensible approach to architecture," she concludes.

 These dangers combined with hefty inheritance tax and rapidly updating technology has led to a building culture known as "scrap and build."
 Rather than renovate, remodel or re-use, the Japanese have long favored simply knocking down and starting again.
 It is the land of the disposable building, where a 20-year-old home is considered old.